janhvi-mishra-data/E-Commerce-Analytics-PowerBI/README.md

 # ⭐ Data Model

-The dashboard follows a **Star Schema** architecture to improve performance and simplify analytical reporting.
+The project follows a **Star Schema** architecture to improve analytical performance and simplify business reporting.

 ## Fact Tables